-St. Joseph Academy partners with the Wisconsin Conservatory of Music to provide music classes for all age levels.
+St. Joseph Academy provides music classes for all age levels.
 Music activities include singing and performing, moving to music, playing classroom instruments, listening and analyzing music, learning music notation, experiencing music from other cultures, singing folk melodies, and creating/composing.
 All students, with their classes, perform in both a Winter and Spring concert.

 WHO WE ARE

 St. Joseph Academy is a community-based organization, committed to serving the students and families of our neighborhood.
 We recognize that many of our families need support and assistance and are happy to offer both if needed.